The Bankrate promise

 If you have an auto loan that you’ve fallen behind on, the lender may eventually decide to charge off the loan, which means the lender assumes you’re not going to repay the debt.
 Having a loan charged off does not mean you’re off the hook for repayment.
 And it doesn’t change the original terms of your loan.

-In many cases, the lender may simply send the debt to a collection agency that will pursue repayment with you.
-Understand what your responsibilities are in such situations and what steps will happen before and after the charge-off occurs.
+In many cases, the lender may send the debt to a collection agency that will pursue repayment with you.
+Understand your responsibilities and what steps will happen before and after the charge-off.

 What an auto loan charge-off is